fkam18/hw3/README.txt

 - added app github at https://github.com/fkam18/nodejsapp.git
 - added cicd-selfhost for script based jenkin like cicd pipeline
 	- just add a hook to call cicd-selfhost/makeit when there's a commit
-	- will auto update docker image and force cluster to reload updated image
+	- will auto update docker image and force cluster to reload updated image (similar to cloudbuild poll)
-- next step is to do terraform cloudbuild pipeline

 2207222135 fkam
 - added deploy-tf